SysKitTeam/docs-point/common-tasks/permissions-review.md

 If you are a SysKit Point Admin, first check how to [enable and configure the Automated Permissions Review in SysKit Point](../installation-and-configuration/enable-permissions-review.md).
 {% endhint %}

-Permissions review, in the context of Office 365 environment, is an activity where a person responsible for an Office 365 resource - be it Communication site, Microsoft Team, Office 365 Group or OneDrive – checks whether permissions, given to users inside (internal) and outside (external) of company, comply with the organizational rules and guidelines.
-Usually, the permissions review task is performed by a site owner and includes:
+**Permissions review**, in the context of Office 365 environment, is an activity where a person responsible for an Office 365 resource - be it Communication site, Microsoft Team, Office 365 Group or OneDrive - checks whether permissions, given to users inside (internal) and outside (external) of company, comply with the organizational rules and guidelines.
+The **permissions review task is usually performed by a site owner** and includes:
-* checking if all users – internal and external - have access to right resources
+* **checking if all users - internal and external - have access to right resources**
-* checking audit logs to identify unwanted permissions changes
+* **checking audit logs** to identify unwanted permissions changes
-* checking if only necessary content is publicly/externally shared
+* **checking if only necessary content is externally shared**
-* performing correcting actions to mitigate errors discovered in previous steps
+* **performing correcting actions** to mitigate errors discovered in previous steps

 The permissions review in SysKit Point can be viewed from two different roles, as described in this article:
 * [SysKit Point Admin user](#syskit-point-admin)
 * [SysKit Point Collaborator user](#syskit-point-collaborator)

-The first one defines permissions review settings and decides what resources are reviewed.
-The second performs the permissions review on resources where they are an owner or admin.
-These two roles will have a different set of reports and actions available before and during the permissions review and will receive a different kind of emails.
+SysKit Point Admin users **define permissions review settings** and **decide what resources are reviewed**.
+Collaborators perform the permissions review on resources where they are an owner or admin.
+These two roles will have a **different set of reports and actions available** before and during the permissions review and will receive a different kind of emails.

-First, we will take a look at the SysKit Point Admin users.
+First, we will take a look at the **SysKit Point Admin** users.

 ## SysKit Point Admin